jkerdreux-imt/igd-mapper/README.md

 # IGD-mapper

-IGD-mapper is a simple Python script used to setup IGD (Internet Gateway Device) nat rules though UPnP.
+IGD-mapper is a simple Python script used to setup IGD (Internet Gateway Device) NAT rules though UPnP.
-The script use a config file (/etc/igdmapper.ini) that contains the rules for a given host.
+The script use a config file (/etc/igd-mapper.ini) that contains the rules for a given host.

-igd-mapper can be used in interface "PostUP" script.
+IGD-mapper can be used in network "PostUP" script and crontab.

  ![IGD-mapper](./screenshots/shot.jpg)